 I’ll be the first person to admit that when you live abroad it can be pretty difficult to be fair and avoid putting people into one large category.
 It’s human nature to group people in a way that makes it easier to understand them, identify them, avoid or relate to them.
 When your world is confusing you’ll try to make sense out of it in one way or another.

 One of the first things that I caught myself doing as I parachuted into Italy was compare everything to my own culture, and figure out how I could fit in.
 It was especially difficult for me coming from a degree in sociology.
 People were practically test subjects.
 Observing cultural characteristics is totally fine, and totally necessary if you ever want to comfortably live somewhere.
 However, it’s important to avoid stereotypes as much as possible.
 Stereotypes kind of piss people off, justifiably so.
 I’ve spent the past five years being stereotyped as, “that probably slutty, stupid American who hates family and love and probably stabbed her teddy bear to death as a child.”
 Writing a blog about living in Italy can be kind of sticky since I spend a lot of time discussing my experiences, making the occasional cultural and social observations, all while trying not to be too much of an asshole.
 There is a difference between dialogue, observations, and just being a dick.
-Even while being conscious of it, it’s kind of difficult to avoid being ethnocentric, though.
+Even while being conscious of it, sometimes I can accidentally be ethnocentric.
 It happens.
 It’s especially rough when I’m away from home, feeling nostalgic, and some crazy lady is screaming at me in the street because MY DOG IS TOO SKINNY, and then twenty old men in the bar are rambling about their hero Berlusconi.
 It can be really, really, difficult.

 WHAT THE SHIT IS A STEREOTYPE THEN!?